open-telemetry/opentelemetry-specification/specification/metrics/api.md

 * Asynchronous instruments (e.g. [Asynchronous Gauge](#asynchronous-gauge)) give
-  the user a way to register callback function, and the callback function will only be invoked upon collection.
+  the user a way to register callback function, and the callback function will be invoked only on demand (see SDK [collection](sdk.md#collect) for reference).
 For example, a piece of embedded software could use an asynchronous gauge to collect the temperature from a sensor every 15 seconds, which means the callback function will only be invoked every 15 seconds.
 [Measurements](#measurement) recorded by asynchronous instruments